 - Are there other limits to entering?
 Some contests are one entry per household, not per person.

 - When is the draw date for the prize?
+You may want to include this in your contest spreadsheet.

 - How are winners contacted (by phone, email)?